SharonOnsongo/Landman-Toy-Store-Chain-Sales-Analytics/README.md

 ## Data Cleaning & Transformation

-### Data Quality Assessment
+### Data Quality Assessment/General cleaning steps
-- Conducted a comprehensive data quality audit to check for data formart issues,Text Inconsistency Missing Values,Orphan Records,Currency Symbols
+- Conducted a comprehensive data quality audit to check for data formatting issues,Text Inconsistency Missing Values,Orphan Records, and Currency Symbols
+-  Check for leading and trailing spaces in text fields
+-  Conducted Data Type Verification
+-  Check for duplicates and null values and drcided on how tgo handle all of them according to busineess needs

 #### Calendar table
 -  Built a custom date dimension table in Power Query to enable time intelligence analysis